seb-oss/openbanking/brandedcards/brandid.md

-# Available brandId's for branded card accounts
+# Available Brand ID's for Branded Card Accounts

-brandId parameter is required when calling the authorizationUrl from the swagger file.
+The brandId parameter is required when calling the authorizationUrl from the swagger file.
-Accepted values can be found in the tabels below
+Accepted values for each country and brand can be found in the tabels below:

 ## Denmark